Educational Institution Grant (ASA/FSA Grants) Information

 To be considered valid, Verification of Eligibility letter must be:

-- Written on university stationery/letterhead
+- Written on university or college stationery/letterhead

 - Signed by a school official